 Central Library | 500 McKinney, 77002

 Children of all ages are invited to enjoy all the fun and exciting activities scheduled for the Houston Public Library’s Books Alive!
-4th Annual Children’s Book Celebration.
-Everyone who attends will receive a goody bag while supplies last.
+5th Annual Children’s Book Celebration.

 The Children’s Book Celebration kicks off with a full day of exciting performances, hands-on arts and crafts activities, and special appearances.
 The highlight of the celebration is the appearance of Jennifer Holm, the author and illustrator of the Babymouse graphic novel series.

 12:15 - 2:15 PM | Program Place - 4th Floor

 Have fun throughout the day with Anchor Entertainment's Mobile Flipbook Studio, Balloon Art, Crafts, Popcorn Buffet, Houston Museum of Natural Science's Discovery Dome, Mad Science of Houston, and CJH BakeLab.

 1:30 - 4:30 PM | 1st Floor Gallery and Concourse Meeting Room

 3:30 - 4:15 PM | Concourse Meeting Room